 5. Which seeds are best for constipation?

-Flaxseeds and chia seeds are excellent because they contain soluble fiber that adds bulk and helps stools pass easily.
+Flaxseeds and chia seeds are excellent because they contain soluble fibre that adds bulk and helps stools pass easily.

 6. When should I see a doctor for constipation?